ganeshmittal223/Parameter-Optimization/README.md

 ## Discussion
 From the above graph, we can conclude that the model is well trained and parameter have been optimized due to the less gap between training and cross-validation curve.

 The graph is made for the sample which has best accuracy.
-Sample 7 has the best accuracy of 0.96 having kernel = Poly, Nu = 4.25 and Epsilon = 3.44.
+Sample 7 has the best accuracy of 0.96 having kernel = linear, Nu = 9.11 and Epsilon = 9.44.